hkleen/KiBot/docs/source/configuration/outputs/PopulateOptions.rst

 -  **format** :index:`: <pair: output - populate - options; format>` [:ref:`string <string>`] (default: ``'html'``) (choices: "html", "md") Format for the generated output.
 -  **input** :index:`: <pair: output - populate - options; input>` [:ref:`string <string>`] (default: ``''``) Name of the input file describing the assembly.
 Must be a markdown file.
-   Note that the YAML section of the file will be skipped, all the needed information comes from this output and the `renderer` output, not from the YAML section.
+   Note that the YAML section of the file will be skipped, all the needed information comes from this output and the `renderer` output, not from the YAML section. |br|
    When empty we use a dummy template, you should provide something better.
 -  **renderer** :index:`: <pair: output - populate - options; renderer>` [:ref:`string <string>`] (default: ``''``) Name of the output used to render the PCB steps.
    Currently this must be a `pcbdraw` or `render_3d` output.